YashGupta033/python-sdk-docs2/docs/market_data/get_marketdata.md

 <!-- ## Get Market Data -->
-The getMarketData API return market data information of the given instrument.
+The MarketData API provides detailed market data for the specified instrument.
+It returns key metrics such as bid and ask prices, trade volume, high/low prices, and exchange-specific information.
+This data helps traders and investors make informed decisions by analyzing current market conditions for the instrument.

 ```python
 Endpoint: /api/v1/marketdata/:exchange/:token